- Prebuilt connectors: Ready-to-use integrations with popular enterprise tools like Slack, Google Workspace, and Salesforce

 How users interact with connectors

-To use a connector, just ask the WRITER Agent for what you need in everyday language, like “Summarize my emails” or “Find messages in Slack.”
-If access is needed, the agent will let you know and help you connect your account.
+To use a connector, ask WRITER Agent for what you need in everyday language, such as “Summarize unread emails” or “Find messages in Slack.”
+If access is needed, the agent prompts you to connect your account.
 After you’re connected, you can keep making requests the same way—no special steps or commands required.
 Example interactions: Using Gmail:First-time connection flow

 For connectors configured with user-level OAuth, users must authenticate their personal account the first time they use a connector:- User makes a request: “Search Slack for messages about the budget”